-To keep up with the fast moving nature of the sport and recreation industry, our researchers work with New Zealand's leading organisations and athletes to challenge current practices.
+AUT is ranked first in New Zealand for global research impact by Times Higher Education, and our researchers work with leading organisations and athletes to challenge current practices.
 This collaboration often leads to the discovery of new and innovative techniques - discoveries our staff then bring into the classroom to share with you.
 Our researchers work at New Zealand's high performance sport and health facility, AUT Millennium, helping athletes perform at the very top of their ability and exploring new ways to improve sport and health.
 If you go on to postgraduate study in sport and recreation you could find yourself at AUT Millennium working on key national projects.